Summer Residency Reading Schedule

 Monday, July 27, Howling Bird Book Launch!
 Book Prize Winner Poet Marci Vogel

-Tuesday, July 28, Fiction: Helene Wecker and CNF Mentors
+Tuesday, July 28, Fiction: Helene Wecker and Fiction Mentors

 Friday, July 31, Graduating Writers